jfhbrook/tfmod/README.md

 ## TODOs

-- [ ] fix ugly error output
+- [ ] fix bug in help error handling in go-flag
   - suspect error is not of expected subclass
-- [ ] fix bug in help error handling in go-flag
 - [ ] leverage python cli help
   - [ ] implement stub commands for update and unwise
   - [ ] template help output in parse-args